-Areaways, ventilation openings, sidewalk elevators, fuel openings and trapdoors may only be constructed within the Pike Place Market Historical District (Chapter 25.24) and the Pioneer Square Historical District (Chapter 25.28), or, for public facilities further travel that or transportation or utility purposes.
+Areaways, ventilation openings, sidewalk elevators, fuel openings and trapdoors may only be constructed within the Pike Place Market Historical District (Chapter 25.24) and the Pioneer Square Historical District (Chapter 25.28), or, for public facilities that further travel or transportation or utility purposes.

-Areaways, ventilation openings, sidewalk elevators, fuel openings and trapdoors appurtenant to structures that were under street or park use the Office of this Office of the Office of t current SM permit on January 1, 1990, may be reconstructed, altered or repaired under permit.
-Such use shall cease and the encroachment shall be removed from the public place whenever the appurtenant structure is demolished. destroyed, or reconstructed in a manner that it is no longer dependent upon continued use of the public place unless either the use is within the two (2) named historical districts or the appurtenant structure is a designated Landmark under Chapter 25.12 or on the state or federal register of historic places.
+Areaways, ventilation openings, sidewalk elevators, fuel openings and trapdoors appurtenant to structures that were under street or park use permit on January 1, 1990, may be reconstructed, altered or repaired under permit.
+Such use shall cease and the encroachment shall be removed from the public place whenever the appurtenant structure is demolished, destroyed, or reconstructed in a manner that it is no longer dependent upon continued use of the public place unless either the use is within the two (2) named historical districts or the appurtenant structure is a designated Landmark under Chapter 25.12 or on the state or federal register of historic places.
 (Ord.
 117569 § 19, 1995.)